evelinehong/evelinehong.github.io/blogs/_posts/2019-02-10-Weakly-Supervised-Semantic-Parsing.md

 1. Syntax (e.g., correct number of parentheses)
 2. Semantics (e.g., calling function with the right type of arguments)

 Previously, most semantic parsing tasks make use of Seq2Seq model.
 It was first introduced into this area by [(Dong & Lapata, 2016)](https://arxiv.org/pdf/1805.04793.pdf).
-With a single neural network, it soon beat all the other rule-based semantic parsing techniques.
+With a single neural network, it soon beat all the other rule-based human-written semantic parsing techniques.
 The authors also propose seq2tree because semantic sentences always have hierarchical structure.

-### Small image
+Seq2seq structures are easy to build with toolkits.

 ![](https://evelinehong.github.io/assets/images/seq2seq.png)